reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

                                       .target(CalculatorService.class, HOST);

 ```
+To use SLF4J with Feign, add both the SLF4J module and an SLF4J binding of our choice to the classpath.
+Then, configure Feign to use the Slf4jLogger:

 ### Configuring Request Interceptors
-Request Interceptors in Feign allow you to **customize and manipulate HTTP requests before they are sent to the remote server**.
+Request Interceptors in Feign allow us to **customize and manipulate HTTP requests before they are sent to the remote server**.
 They are useful for a variety of purposes, such as adding custom headers, logging, authentication, or request modification.

-Here's why you might want to use Request Interceptors in Feign:
+Here's why we might want to use Request Interceptors in Feign:
-1. **Authentication**: You can use a Request Interceptor **to add authentication tokens or credentials to every request**.
+1. **Authentication**: We can use a Request Interceptor **to add authentication tokens or credentials to every request**.
 For example, adding an "Authorization" header with a JWT token.

 1. **Logging**: Interceptors are helpful **for logging incoming and outgoing requests and responses.
 This can be useful for debugging and monitoring**.

-1. **Request Modification**: You can **modify the request before it's sent**.
+1. **Request Modification**: We can **modify the request before it's sent**.
 This includes changing **headers, query parameters, or even the request body**.

 1. **Rate Limiting**: Implementing rate limiting by inspecting the number of requests being made and deciding whether to **allow or block a request**.